 January is Teen Driving Awareness Month, raising awareness for young people by highlighting the need for teen driver safety training.
 This is a great time to think about what parents can do to reduce the risk of accidents for the young drivers in your family.

 Teens statistically become safer drivers as they gain more experience behind the wheel.
-The crash rate per mile driven is three times higher for teens age 16 to 17 than teens age 18 to 19.
+The crash rate per mile driven is three times higher for teens aged 16 to 17 than for teens age 18 to 19.

 Males ages 16 to 19 are two times more likely to be killed in motor vehicle accidents than their female counterparts.
 The elevated risk is typically associated with higher rates of engaging in risky behavior such as speeding and driving while intoxicated.

 According to the Centers for Disease Control and Prevention (CDC), motor vehicle accidents are the leading cause of death for teens in the United States.
-Motor vehicle crashes are the leading cause of death for 15-19 year olds in the United States.
+Motor vehicle crashes are the leading cause of death for 15 to 19-year-olds in the United States.
 According to the Centers for Disease Control (CDC), 2,270 teens ages 16-19 were killed and 221,313 were treated in emergency rooms for injuries related to a car accident in 2014.

 - Distracted while driving

 The serious injuries and fatalities associated with these accidents are often a result of the lack of seat belt use by teen drivers and passengers.